joshuajipp/joshuajipp/README.md

 - 👋 Hi, I’m @joshuajipp
-- 👀 I’m interested in data engineering and backend web development.
+- 👀 Feel free to check out what I have worked on.

 <!---